Plant scale insects come equipped with piercing/sucking mouthparts and are widespread around the world.

 The common “body” color of plant scale is brown, but scales can also be black, dark red, white, yellow, pink, gray, green, or glassy and transparent.

 The fluffy or wooly scale insects are Australian immigrants.
 They are a bit larger than the other types and are easy to see because of their fluffy, white scale on plants.

 Scale Insect Size, Appearance, And Behavior

 Soft scale insects measure between a 1/8 and a 1/4 of an inch long.
 They are convex in shape.
 This variety of scale insect feeds on a plant’s phloem tissue.
 This is the vascular tissue of a plant responsible for conducting metabolic products, such as sugars down through the plant from the leaves.

 Soft scales excrete the excess sap they get from the phloem to produce a sweet, sticky substance called honeydew.
 You’ll see this substance and the insects it attracts on the leaves and stems of a bush, plant or tree infested with these pests.

 If you notice the leaves of your plant are stuck together, and the plant swarming with flies, wasps and/or ants, take a closer look.

 You will probably see some sucking insect congregated on the branches.
 It may be soft scales, or you may find woolly aphids or regular aphids infesting your plant.
 These insects produce honeydew, too.

-Armored scale insects don’t produce honeydew.
-They are a little smaller than the soft scale version, topping out at a 1/8 of an inch in length.
+Armored scales don’t produce honeydew.
+They are a little smaller than soft scales, topping out at a 1/8″ of an inch in length.
 These pests are usually elongated or oval in shape.
 They do not feed on the plant’s phloem.
 Instead, they eat individual plant cells.